 - Speed (ability to use vehicles), teleport, run or fly

 4 – Identify protagonists and challenges

-- Difficulty to access valuable items (could be hidden, protected by guards, disapear after some time has elapsed)
+- Difficulty to access valuable items (e.g., items could be hidden, protected by guards, or disappear after some time has elapsed).

-- Lack of or decreasing resources: time decreasing, health decreasing, need to eat food to be able to move, items collected only last for a given amount of time
+- Lack of or decreasing resources: time is decreasing, health is decreasing, there is a need to eat food to be able to move, items collected only last for a given amount of time, etc.

 At this stage, it’s also interesting to define how NPCs will behave in the presence or absence of the player; for example: will they follow/attack/flee from the player based on sight; when the player is not in sight, will they go through a path or just be idle.

 You could also try to define how these will interact: for example, upon collision, the player loses a life, unless s/he has a shield; if attacked by the player, they may defend themselves or flee.

 5 – Increase challenge progressively